 Vanities are the cabinets around your sinks; when measuring for them, you will need their precise dimensions.
 They can vary widely, but you can be certain that most are 30 inches tall (though they can be as high as 43 inches).
 They are around 24 inches deep, and experts note that they should have 30 inches of clearance in front of them.

 When a vanity has two sinks, it should be from 60 to 72 inches in total width, and there should be 20 inches from the centerline of the sink to the nearest wall.
 This is why a single sink requires 40 inches in total space.
 For double vanity sinks, 36 inches from the centerline to the wall is required, making 76 inches the minimum measurement.

 Pedestal sinks are different and stand at roughly 32 to 36 inches and have the same clearance requirements.

-The standard bathtub is only 2.5 feet by five feet in size though many can be found at larger dimensions such as 30 to 42 inches in width and up to 72 inches in length.
-While a whirlpool is a bit wider at 2.75 feet.
+The standard bathtub is only 2.5 feet by five feet in size though many can be found at larger dimensions, such as 30 to 42 inches in width and up to 72 inches in length.
+At the same time, a whirlpool is a bit wider at 2.75 feet.
 Most should have at least 30 inches of clearance along the longer edge.
 The controls should be 33 inches above the floor, and the light fixtures can be no less than eight feet above the edge of the bath.
-If a tub is to have steps, they can be 7.25 inches high and ten inches deep.
+If a tub is to have steps, it can be 7.25 inches high and ten inches deep.

 The standard shower is 32 inches square with a minimum size of 30 inches square.
 Today, a 36 inch square size is highly recommended, though 36 inches by 48 inches is stock size.
 Showerheads should be positioned at 77 to 81 inches above the area with a 30 inch diameter area around the showerhead required.